 Companies that accept payments on credit must understand the fact that incurring bad debt is now a part of their business model, as it is near impossible to extend credit to customers without exposure to some degree of default risk.

-Bad Debt Expense: Recognition on Income Statement
+How is Bad Debt Recognized on the Income Statement?

 More specifically, the product or service was delivered to the customer, who already reaped the benefit (and thus, the revenue is considered to be “earned” under accrual accounting standards).

 But under the context of bad debt, the customer did NOT hold up its end of the bargain in the transaction, so the receivable must be written off to reflect that the company no longer expects to receive the cash.

 In certain instances, a portion of the owed cash could have been received (e.g. installment payments) until the customer could no longer continue to pay off the remaining amount, the remainder of which would be subsequently written off.

 Usually, the recognition of the bad debt expense can be found embedded within the selling, general and administrative (SG&A) section of the income statement.

 The accounts receivable (A/R) line item can be found in the current assets section of the balance sheet as most receivables are expected to be taken care of within twelve months (and most are).